 Hibiscus Tea Bags

 Type of Tea: Herbal Tea.
-Fine Cut Hibiscus packed into Tea Bags.

-Brewing Instructions: Brew using freshly boiled water and infuse for 5 to 10 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 5 to 10 minutes.

 Colour in Cup: Deep red liquor, dark in tone.

 Health PointsDigestive, Hydration, Immune System, Refreshing, Relaxing

 Caffeine LevelDecaff (none)